Back and Neck Pain

 How are back and neck pain managed?

-The goal of back and neck rehab is to help you manage disabling pain, return to your highest level of functioning and independence possible, while improving your overall quality of life.
-The focus of rehab is on relieving pain and improving mobility (movement).
+The goal of back and neck rehab is to help you manage disabling pain.
+It's also important to return you to your highest level of functioning and independence, and improve your quality of life.
+The focus of rehab is on easing pain, improving movement.
+It also focuses on limiting any additional damage, and increasing your functional ability.

-To help reach these goals, back and neck rehabilitation programs may include:
+To help reach these goals, back and neck rehab programs may include:

 - Exercise programs to improve range of motion, increase muscle strength, improve flexibility and mobility, and increase endurance

-- Help with assistive devices that promote independence
+- Help with assistive devices that keep you independent

 - Education and counseling